Macross 30: Voices across the Galaxy: Limited Edition

 A Special Limited Edition of the game has been released alongside the normal edition.
 The limited edition includes the game, A 30th anniversary booklet, character & mecha art book, set of event & campaign posters, layout pictures and a boxart designed by Hidetaka Tenjin.

 PlayStation 3 the Best

 On October 9, 2014, the regular edition has been rereleased in the Japanese budget edition "PlayStation 3 the Best".

 DLC

 The Limited Edition and the normal edition were sold with PlayStation Store product codes allowing to download exclusive colors (skin) for up to three Valkyries.

 The normal edition's product code allows to unlock a special marking version of the VF-29.
-It is possible to redeem the product code one time only, therefore the product code will likely be unavailable when purchasing an used copy of the game.
+It is possible to redeem the product code one time only, therefore the product code will likely be unavailable when purchasing a used copy of the game.

 The Limited Edition includes the normal edition's product code plus an exclusive one allowing to unlock special marking version of the VF-25F and the VF-1S.